-The electronic noise in the real and imaginary parts of the raw MR data are usually assumed to be independently Gaussian distributed (Henkelman 1985; Gudbjartsson and Patz 1995; Macorski 1996).
-Then, it can be shown theoretically that the Rician distribution is the model for characterizing the stochastic noise in the magnitude of MR data.
-Moreover, in practice, the Rician noise distribution of MR data has been experimentally validated using MR data (Haacke, Brown, Thompson, and Venkatesan 1999).
-Furthermore, the Rician distribution can be reasonably approximated by normal distributions at high signal-to-noise (SNR) ratios (Gudbjartsson and Patz 1995; Rowe and Logan 2004).
-Despite the extensive use of Rician and normal distributions in analyzing MR images (Kristoffersen 2007; Rowe 2005; Sijbers and den Dekker 2004; Sijbers, den Dekker, Scheunders, and Van Dyck 1998a; Sijbers, den Dekker, Verhoye, Van Audekerke, and Van Dyck 1998b), a formal statistical framework for characterizing stochastic noise in various MR imaging modalities has not yet been developed.
+The electronic noise in the real and imaginary parts of the raw MR data are usually assumed to be independently Gaussian distributed (Henkelman 1985; Gudbjartsson and Patz 1995).
+Then, it can be shown that Rician distribution is the model for characterizing the stochastic noise in the magnitude of MR data.
+Furthermore, the Rician distribution can be reasonably approximated by normal distributions at high signal-to-noise (SNR) ratios (Gudbjartsson and Patz 1995; Rowe and Logan 2005).
+Despite that extensive use of Rician and normal distributions in analyzing MR images (Kristoffersen 2007; Rowe 2005; Sijbers and den Dekker 2004; Sijbers, den Dekker, Scheunders, and van Dyck 1998a; Sijbers, den Dekker, Verhoye, van Audekerke, and van Dyck 1998b), a formal statistical framework for characterizing stochastic noise in various MR imaging modalities has not yet been developed.